YAcademy-Residents/Proxies-website/pages/Security-Guide.md

 This vulnerability is easy to identify.
 First, if a contract has a `delegatecall` that delegates to a user-provided address (such as a function argument in an external function), this is a substantial security risk overall

 If a contract has a `delegatecall` to a hardcoded target contract, check if the target contract contains a `selfdestruct`.
 If the target contract does not contain `selfdestruct` but contains a `delegatecall`, then check the contract that is delegated to for a `selfdestruct` (and continue the process if another `delegatecall` is found).
 If there is a `selfdestruct` in the target contract, the original contract that contains the `delegatecall` could be destroyed.
+If the master contract used for EIP-1167 cloning is selfdestructed, all clones created from this contract [will stop working](https://github.com/optionality/clone-factory#warnings).

 ### Hacks